-Melissa is a lawyer, and the Director of Human Rights and Civil Society programs at Human Rights First.
+Melissa Hooper is a lawyer, a rule of law expert, and the Director of Human Rights and Civil Society program at Human Rights First.

 - next ›